DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

 -

 ### Q2.
 How is market value for real estate defined
-- Marekt value is the estimated amount that a property would sell for in an open and competitive real estate market
+- Market value is the estimated amount that a property would sell for in an open and competitive real estate market
 - Assumptions:
   - both the buyer and seller have full knowledge of the properties condition and characteristics and
-  - There are no outside factors affecting the transaction, such as undeue pressure pressure to sell or a lack of willing buyers
+  - There are no outside factors affecting the transaction, such as undue pressure pressure to sell or a lack of willing buyers
 - The market value is typically determined by a Property Valuer, taking into account
   - Difference factors such as property's location, size condition and amenities